aarato/s3fileshare/README.md

 - Authentication is controlled by AWS Cognito User Pool and it is automatically created/deleted by Terraform.
 - Aggressive expiration policies ensure that all information stored on the server are only retained temporarily.
 - The website can generate a pre-signed URLs to providfe access for third parties without a sign-up process.
-- Content of the "clipboard" is securely proxied by an AWS API Gateway real-time without even temporarily storing it anywhere.
+- Clipboard communication is securely proxied via AWS real-time without even temporarily storing it in the cloud.
-- Easy to remember and hard to block access to the website *https://s3.amazonaws.com//[BUCKET]/index.html*, if defined  on us-east-1.
+- Easy to remember and hard to block access to the website *https://s3.amazonaws.com//[BUCKET]/index.html*.

-### Demo
 <!-- ![Alt Text](copyrun.gif) -->

 # Getting started